Andrei Rublev (film): Legacy

-The film was ranked No. 87 in Empire magazine's "The 100 Best Films Of World Cinema" in 2010.

 The film is referenced in Tarkovsky's two films that followed this one.
 It is first referenced in Solaris, made in 1972, by having an icon by Andrei Rublev being placed in the main character's room.
 It is next referenced by having a poster of the film being hung on a wall in Mirror, made in 1975.

-In 1995, The Vatican placed Andrei Rublev on their list of 45 "great films".
+In 1995, the Vatican placed Andrei Rublev on their list of 45 "great films".
 The Village Voice ranked the film at number 112 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.
 The film was Voted at No. 77 on the list of "100 Greatest Films" by the prominent French magazine Cahiers du cinéma in 2008.
 In 2010, Andrei Rublev tied for second in a U.K. newspaper series of the "Greatest Films of All Time" as voted by critics from The Guardian and The Observer.
-Also in 2010, the film topped the list of The Guardian's 25 Best arthouse films of all time.

-Also in 2010, the Toronto International Film Festival released its "Essential 100" list of films in which Andrei Rublev also placed No. 87.
+The film was ranked No. 87 in Empire magazine's "The 100 Best Films Of World Cinema" in 2010.
+Also in 2010, the film topped the list of The Guardians 25 Best arthouse films of all time.
+The same year, the Toronto International Film Festival released its "Essential 100" list of films in which Andrei Rublev also placed No. 87.

 In 2011, director Joanna Hogg listed it as a film that changed her life.
 In the 2012 Sight & Sound polls, it was ranked the 26th-greatest film ever made in the critics' poll and 13th in the directors' poll.
 In the earlier 2002 version of the list the film ranked 35th among critics and 24th among directors.
 In Critics poll by the same magazine it ranked 11th and 24th in 1982 and 1992 respectively.
+In the most recent 2022 edition of BFI's Greatest films of all time list the film ranked 67th in the critics poll and 26th in the director's poll.
 In 2018 the film ranked at number 40 on the BBC's list of the 100 greatest foreign-language films, as voted on by 209 film critics from 43 countries.